Vertex algebras with big center and a Kazhdan-Lusztig Correspondence: Introduction

 \begin{question} It would be very interesting to continue our discussion to the case of irregular singularities.
-In this case, the differential equation exhibits angular sectors with different asymptotic behavior, the deformed Virasoro action in Theorem \ref{thm_coset} has degree-raising terms and the modules we would have to discuss must be of Whittaker-type to accommodate $L_n/c \neq 0, n> 0$.
-We give instances of modules with irregular singularities in our cases $(\g,p)$ in Example \ref{ex_Affirregular} using spectral flow, and in our case $(\sl_2,2)$ in Example~\ref{ex_SFirregular}, where we also compute the representations of an irregularly twisted mode algebra and briefly discuss associated differential equations.
-A theory of wild character varieties has been developed in \cite{Boa14} and Versions of the Knishnik-Zomolodchikov equations with irregular singularities seem to appear in \cite{FMTV00}. \end{question}
+In this case, the deformed Virasoro action in Theorem \ref{thm_coset} has degree-raising terms and the modules we would have to discuss must be of Whittaker-type to accommodate $L_n/c \neq 0, n>0$.
+Such modules involving irregular singularities for the Virasoro algebra have been studied in \cite{GT12}.
+A theory of wild character varieties has been developed in \cite{Boa14} and versions of the Knizhnik-Zamolodchikov equations with irregular singularities seem to appear in \cite{FMTV00}.
+Our construction with the big center produces explicit examples for such modules in our cases $(\g,p)$ in Example \ref{ex_Affirregular} using spectral flow, and in our case $(\sl_2,2)$ in Example~\ref{ex_SFirregular}, where we also compute the representations of an irregularly twisted mode algebra and briefly discuss associated differential equations. \end{question}

-\begin{question} All our discussion was aimed at vertex algebras, which, in the global picture, correspond to a disc.
-It would be interesting to compute $\d+A$-twisted conformal blocks on a surface $\Sigma$ with respect to global $\g$-connection on $\Sigma$. \end{question}
+\begin{question} All our discussion was aimed at vertex algebras, which correspond to a punctured disc.
+It would be interesting to compute globally $\d+A$-twisted conformal blocks on a surface $\Sigma$ with respect to global $\g$-connection on $\Sigma$.
+Note that for irregular singularities, one should encounter the Stokes phenomenon, see Example~\ref{ex_SFirregular}. \end{question}

 \begin{acknowledgement*} We are indebted to T. Creutzig and T. Dimofte for many helpful discussions and suggestions on the topics in this articles and their work.
-Thanks also for comments of A. Brochier on irregular singularities, of C. Schweigert on infinitesimal deformations of module categories and of J. Yang on twisted representations.
-We are thankful to the Humboldt foundation for awarding BF the research prize for an extended stay at the University of Hamburg, and for supporting SL with the Feyodor Lynen program for an extended reseach stay at the University of Alberta, and we thank both universites and in particular T. Gannon, T. Creutzig and C. Schweigert for their hospitality. \end{acknowledgement*}
+Thanks also for comments of A. Brochier on irregular singularities, of C. Schweigert on infinitesimal deformations of module categories, of J. Yang on twisted representations and of A. Gainutdinov for suggesting observing the nilpotently deformed modules are tilting modules.
+We are thankful to the Humboldt foundation for awarding BF the research prize for an extended stay at the University of Hamburg, and for supporting SL with the Feyodor Lynen program for an extended research stay at the University of Alberta, and we thank both universities and in particular T. Gannon, T. Creutzig and C. Schweigert for their hospitality. \end{acknowledgement*}